Gennier/link-assessment/README.md

 - I use a modularized file structure to keep the code organized and easy to maintain.
 Inspired by Nestjs
 - Authentication is handled using JWT, and is applied to all endpoints that require authentication
 - Checkout the schema.prisma file to see the data model

+## Improvements if more given time

+- Add test for integration test with prisma
+- Explore and add proper error handling with standardized error response